Prologue

 “But don’t worry, Bree.
 I’ve matured since then.”

 At the end of the park, we cross over Church Street and enter a small bar called Valhalla.
-I’ve been here once before, because it’s so close to my apartment.
+I’ve been here once before because it’s so close to my apartment.
 Normally, I’m not a junk food person, but I did try the Loaded Loki Fries last week when I stopped in after my first day of work.
-I hadn’t eaten anything during a full day of training and meeting patients, and I needed a carb fest.
+I hadn’t eaten anything during a full day of training and meeting patients and needed a carb fest.

-Who knew waffle fries topped with Jarlsberg cheese, sweet corn, pineapple, and jalapeños could be the most amazing flavors ever put together?
-The dish normally comes with ham and bacon as well, but I nixed those and it was still amazing.
+Who knew waffle fries topped with Jarlsberg cheese, sweetcorn, pineapple, and jalapeños would be the most amazing flavors ever put together?
+The dish normally comes with ham and bacon as well, but I nixed those, and it was still amazing.
 The extra time at the gym in my apartment building the next day was well worth it.

 Mindy grabs my hand and leads me to the table.
 She gives the girl a hug before introducing me by saying, “This is my friend, Bree.”

-I scan the group with a during a chorus of “Hi, Bree!” and finally look at the guy I’m standing next to.
+I scan the group during a chorus of “Hi, Bree!” and finally look at the guy I’m standing next to.

 Holy shit!
 It’s Jon Snow in the flesh.